Skip NavigationSkip to Primary Content

 Diagnostic imaging technology has dramatically improved the speed and accuracy with which we can diagnose and treat serious diseases affecting pets.
-That’s why Powers Pet Emergency and Specialty has invested in today’s most advanced—and advantageous—modalities for “seeing” inside our patients.
+That’s why Powers has invested in today’s most advanced—and advantageous—modalities for “seeing” inside our patients.

-Lead by a board-certified veterinary radiologist, our team of highly trained and experienced veterinary radiologists use a range of state-of-the-art imaging technologies and techniques to obtain accurate diagnoses and monitor the progress of treatment.
+Led by a board-certified veterinary radiologist, our team of highly trained and experienced veterinarians uses a range of state-of-the-art imaging technologies and techniques to obtain accurate diagnoses and monitor the progress of treatment.

 If your pet is experiencing an emergency, please call us immediately at (719) 473-0482

 If your pet needs to be hospitalized, the admitting veterinarian will discuss the proposed treatment plan and related costs with you in advance.
 And we encourage you to visit your hospitalized pet whenever possible and appropriate.
 Equally important, we’ll work closely with your primary care veterinarian, maintaining close communication until your pet is stable and ready to be discharged—and returned to you

 Here at Powers, we have invested in today’s most advanced and effective diagnostic imaging modalities for pets, including:

 Digital radiography (X-rays): A form of imaging in which digital X-ray sensors are used instead of the traditional photographic film; digital X-rays use less radiation and produce higher-quality images quickly—which means less time on the X-ray table and less stress for your pet

 Contrast radiography: The use of X-rays along with a special dye (given intravenously), called a contrast medium, highlights specific areas in the body and helps them to be seen in greater detail on the X-ray image

 Ultrasonography (also called ultrasound): Using sound waves to produce pictures of the inside of the body